LotusOrb/personal-dev-server/raspbianOS.md

 ## Initial Setup
 - #### Headless wifi Setup
     1. after the flash finish Select the SD card on your windows or mac GUI
-        - For linux you must mount the SD card first trhought nautilus or cli
+        - For linux you must mount the SD card first through  nautilus or cli
     2. Create file on the SD card called **ssh** and **wpa_supplicant.conf**
     3. open **wpa_supplicant.conf** using notepad++ and add
         ```config